haydendaly/financial-slack-bot/reflection/SM.md

 3. After working on this project I feel that code reviews are super useful in making sure everyone on the project understands the system as a whole, keeps everyone accountable for their work, and catches issues before they become grander in scale.
 I hope to use code reviews in all future collaborative projects, and maybe even individual projects.

 ## Overall
+The Kanban boards, for me at least, seem to boost productivity and help ensure individual tasks are completed.
+Code reviewing helped maintain accountability, ensured each member was knowledgeable about the project, and helped catch issues quickly.
+Our system of integration and testing helped to expedite our workflow and quickly debug issues.
+Together, these three facets of our implementation helped cover the necessary tasks of developing and maintaining the integrity of our project.